lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

     - `Singleton`: A single key value store.
     - `Array`: Determines that the value of this key is the array length, and subsequent keys consist of `bytes16(keyHash) + uint128(arrayElementIndex)`.
 - `valueContent`: The content in the returned value.
 Valid values are:
+    - `Number`: The content is a number.
-    - `String`: The content is a generic UTF8 string.
+    - `String`: The content is a UTF8 string.
     - `Address`: The content is an address.
     - `Keccak256`: The content is an keccak256 32 bytes hash.
     - `HashedAssetURI`: The content is bytes containing the following format: